E Tipu e Rea is a not-for-profit charitable entity registered with the Charities Commission (CC53225).

 Dame Tariana serves as a Kaumatua & Advisor to the E Tipu e Rea Board.

-For sponsors who are considering or going through the application process, we are available to provide information and guidance that will both assist in this process and build the capability necessary to develop a strong application which will in turn be the foundation of an outstanding school.
+For sponsors who are considering or progressing through the application process, we are available to provide information and guidance that will both assist in this process and build the capability necessary to develop a strong application which will in turn be the foundation of an outstanding school.

 For sponsors who are setting up a school following a successful application, E Tipu e Rea will offer support to develop the high quality systems, structures and procedures necessary for them to operate as outstanding schools.